Placements in rural and remote schools

 Rural and remote locations offer great lifestyle and teaching opportunities and should be top of your list when deciding where to build your teaching career.

-You have the opportunity to kickstart your career by completing your final year placement in one of our identified rural and remote public schools in NSW.
+You have the opportunity to kickstart your career by completing your final or penultimate professional experience placement in one of our identified rural and remote public schools in NSW.

 Experience the rural lifestyle with another pre-service teacher from your class.
 Your peers can help you navigate the journey: support each other, share costs, learn together, have fun!

-The department is currently collaborating with several major universities to offer rural placements to their teacher education students.
+The Department is currently collaborating with major universities to offer rural placements to their teacher education students.
 Check with your university if they are involved in this program.
 To be eligible you must:

-- be completing your final professional experience placement
+- be ready to complete your final or penultimate professional experience placement.

 - have a paid Working with Children Check approval number